plerionhq/plerion-asset-counter/README.md

 4. Run `node index.js -p K8S`
     * Can also be run on the resource level `node index.js -p K8S -r po,ns`
     * You may also include verbose logging which will give you resource counts `node index.js -p K8S -v`
 5. Open up `K8S-output.json` once it has finished running.
+The `K8S-output.json` file should consist count of each Kubernetes resources under `resources` attribute when `verbose` flag is enabled.